 In our Phase 1b/2 clinical trials for our first clinical trial candidate, ATYR1940 (slightly truncated recombinant HARS protein), completed in 2016 and 2017, we observed low levels of antibodies to ATYR1940 in some subjects in response to the administration of ATYR1940.
 Although these antibody observations were without associated clinical symptoms, the development of higher levels of such antibodies over a longer course of treatment may ultimately limit efficacy and trigger a negative autoimmune response.
 In addition, some patients in our Phase 1b/2 clinical trials of ATYR1940 experienced generalized infusion related reactions (IRRs) and discontinued dosing.
 We established procedural measures, including a decreased concentration and intravenous delivery rate of ATYR1940, in an effort to minimize the occurrence of generalized IRRs and the formation of anti-drug antibodies.
-After implementation of these procedures, we observed a decreased rate of IRRs in our clinical trials, but we cannot assure that these measures will be effective in minimizing the occurrence of generalized IRRs or the formation of anti-drug antibodies in our ongoing ATYR1923 clinical trial or any future clinical trials, or result in the retention of patients in these clinical trials.
-However, we did not observe IRRs in our interim safety data analysis of our Phase 1b/2a clinical trial of ATYR1923 in pulmonary sarcoidosis as of December 2019.
+After implementation of these procedures, we observed a decreased rate of IRRs in our clinical trials.
+We did not observe IRRs in our Phase 1b/2a clinical trial of ATYR1923 in patients in pulmonary sarcoidosis or in our other ATYR1923 clinical trials, but we cannot assure that this will be the case in any future clinical trials.
 Generalized IRRs and other complications or side effects could harm further development and/or commercialization of our product candidates, including ATYR1923.
 Additionally, our product candidates are designed to be administered by intravenous injection, which may cause side effects, including acute immune responses and injection site reactions.
 The risk of adverse immune responses remains a significant concern for protein therapeutics, and we cannot assure that these or other risks will not occur in any of our clinical trials our product candidates.
 There is also a risk of delayed adverse events as a result of long-term exposure to protein therapeutics that must be administered repeatedly for the management of chronic conditions, such as the development of antibodies, which may occur over time.
 If any such adverse events occur, which may include the development of a negative autoimmune response from antibodies or the occurrence of IRRs associated with antibodies, further advancement of our clinical trials could be halted or delayed, which would have a material adverse effect on our business, prospects, financial condition and results of operations.